Kish Island: Kish Dolphin Park

 The Dolphin Park is a 70 ha park located at the southeast corner of Kish Island.
 It is surrounded by over 22,000 palm trees and includes a dolphinarium, butterfly garden, silkworm compound, bird garden, artificial rain forest, volcanic mountain, orchid garden, and cactus garden.
 The dolphinarium includes the largest man-made pool on the island and it exhibits dolphins, sea lions, and white whales.
 The Bird Garden in the park is home to more than 57 species of birds and other animals from around the world, including pelicans, ostriches, blue-and-yellow macaws, storks, toco toucans, turacos, swans, African penguins, and marsh crocodiles.

 Kish Aquarium

 The Art Center on the island includes an aquarium that displays marine species unique to the Persian Gulf.

 Kish Cable-car Station

 Mica Mall Kish with an infrastructure of about 195 thousand square meters has been built on an area of about 37 thousand square meters, this complex is one of the largest commercial and recreational projects available on Kish Island.
 About 15,000 square meters of this complex are related to recreational facilities.

+Kariz Underground City

+The underground city of Kariz is also known as a strange city located 16 meters deep in the ground.
+This city is a very large aqueduct with an area of about 10,000 square meters and is known as the underground city of Kariz.
+The walls and roof of this city are made of shells.

+Portuguese Valley

+Portuguese Valley; evokes the atmosphere of war on Kish Island.
+In the past, the Portuguese lived in this valley, which is called the Portuguese Valley.
+The pleasant climate and lush landscape have made the Portuguese Valley one of the most visited places in Kish in the summer.